Handoff from local to cloud import VideoEmbed from '@components/VideoEmbed.astro'; Local-to-cloud handoff in Warp promotes an active local Warp Agent conversation into a cloud agent run. Warp forks the conversation, snapshots your uncommitted workspace changes, and sends both to the cloud so the age

 Section titled “Troubleshooting”The cloud agent reports that some changes couldn’t be applied.
 The most common cause is a repository mismatch between your local checkout and the environment.
 The workspace snapshot is generated against your local repo’s current state; the environment must be on a compatible branch and commit for the changes to apply cleanly.
 Switch the environment’s repo to the branch you were on locally and retry the handoff.

 The cloud agent doesn’t see my uncommitted changes.
 Cloud conversation storage must be enabled for handoff to work.
 In the Warp app, open Settings > Privacy and confirm Store AI conversations in the cloud is on.
-Otherwise, the conversation can’t be forked and the run falls back to starting fresh.
+Otherwise, the conversation can’t be forked and the run falls back to starting over.

 Related pages